Swiss court orders Russia to pay damages to Ukrainian firms

-The Swiss Federal Court has ordered Russia to pay some CHF80 million ($82.1 million) in damages to 12 Ukrainian firms confiscated after the 2014 annexation of Crimea.
+The Swiss Federal Court has ordered Russia to pay CHF80 million ($82.1 million) in damages to 12 Ukrainian firms confiscated after the 2014 annexation of Crimea.

 In two decisions published on Thursday, the court rejected the appeals of the Russian state against the rulings made in a Geneva court last April.